OSGP/Documentation/Userguide/README.md

 ### Installation

-If a full installation is desired, have a look at our [Installation Script](https://github.com/OSGP/Config) within the Config repository.
+If a full installation is desired, have a look at our [Installation Guide](./Installation/Installationguide.md).
 This can be used to setup a development environment which can be used to start the Platform and run it.
 Installation on one or several servers can be derived from the steps within the Installation Script.

 ## Using Apps (Clients for OSGP)